Cover for the home you own

 You can get information about policies

-from the product's key factsheet, which will be on the insurer's
+from the product's key facts sheet, which will be on the insurer's

 website, or you can ask them to send you a copy.
-The factsheet
+The facts sheet

-summarises key information about the policy including what you are
+summarises important information about the policy including what

-If you want more detail than what's in the key factsheet, read
+If you want more detail than what's in the key facts sheet, read

 If you live in North Queensland, the North Queensland home insurance